-"What is the definition of a good software engineer" - I like to ask this question everybody who somehow connects to software development.
-And I always got a different answer.
-It depends on the people and their positions: managers see good software engineers have a good understanding of the tasks, respect deadlines and soft skills.
-Middle/Senior software engineers always start with the words passion, good tools, hard skills, etc. QA engineers see them as a programming guru which can produce testable, bug-free code.
-Team leads start their description with the mix of soft/hard skills, their ideal software engineer should do everything in time and report any problems they face.
+"What is your definition of a good software engineer?" — I like to ask this question to everyone who is somehow involved in software development.
+And I always get a different answer.
+It seems that the answer depends on people and their position: managers think that good engineers are those who understand the tasks well, meet deadlines and have skills.
+Medium/senior software engineers always start with the words "passion", "good tools", "hard work", etc. QA-engineers see them as an engineering guru who can create error-free code.
+Team leaders start their description with a combination of soft/hard skills, their ideal software engineer should do everything on time and report any problems they encounter.

 I will show you my thoughts in this post.